Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Experiments

 \subsection{Ablation studies}

-In this section, we investigate the effect of different components proposed in our paper, as shown in Table. \ref{tab:abl}.
-The model A indicates the origin SAT model, which achieves 48.3\% $Acc_{\text{VG}}$ on Nr3D.
-Using a fusion module leads to a slight performance decrease in our baseline (model B), but it is necessary to generate the phrase-object alignment map.
-With POA optimization, the model C increases the accuracy to 50.4\%, which outperforms SAT by 2.1\%.
-Exploiting phrase-specific pre-training (model D) also improves $Acc_{\text{VG}}$ from 50.4\% to 53.0\%.
-Both model C and model D demonstrate the effectiveness of phrase-level annotations.
-Finally, by merging all proposed components, the full version of our PhraseRefer obtains the highest score, \ie, 54.4\%, beyond our baseline (model B) by 6.8\%.
+In this section, we investigate the effect of different components proposed in our paper, as shown in Table~\ref{tab:abl}.
+The baseline indicates the origin SAT and MVT models, which achieve 49.2\% and 55.1\% $Acc_{\text{VG}}$ on Nr3D, respectively.
+Purely exploiting an additional transformer layer leads to a slight performance decrease in both baselines (model A).
+With POA optimization, model B increases the accuracy to 50.4\% and 56.0\%, which outperforms model A by 2.1\% and 1.2\%, respectively.
+Exploiting phrase-specific pre-training (model C) also improves $Acc_{\text{VG}}$ from 48.3/54.8\% to 53.0/56.4\%.
+Both model B and model C demonstrate the effectiveness of phrase-level annotations.
+Finally, by merging all proposed components, the full architecture obtains the highest score, \ie, 54.4\% and 59.0\%, beyond our baseline by 5.2\% and 3.9\%, respectively.